JetBrains/kotlin/ReadMe.md

 The [root kotlin project](https://github.com/JetBrains/kotlin) already has an IDEA project, you can just open it in IDEA.

-**Note** though that you need a recent IDEA build (e.g. [12 EAP](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP)) which should **not** contain the Kotlin plugin!
+Since Kotlin project contains code written in Kotlin itself, you will also need a Kotlin plugin to build the project in IntelliJ IDEA.
+To keep the plugin version in sync with the rest of the team and our [Continuous Integration server](http://teamcity.jetbrains.com/project.html?projectId=Kotlin&tab=projectOverview) you should install the according to the [instructions below](#plugin-for-contributors).

 If you want to have an IDEA installation without the Kotlin plugin which is separate to your default IDEA installation which has the Kotlin plugin [see this document](http://devnet.jetbrains.net/docs/DOC-181) which describes how to have mutliple IDEA installs using different configurations and plugin directories.

 From this root project there are Run/Debug Configurations for running IDEA or the Compiler Tests for example; so if you want to try out the latest greatest IDEA plugin